-The most commonly asked question from the parent of an 18-month-old is, "How do I prevent my child from taking off his glasses?"
+The most commonly asked question from the parent of an 18-month-old is, "How do I prevent my child from taking off their glasses?"
 As with every situation involving a toddler, if a plan A doesn’t work, go to plan B. And, if plan B doesn’t work, go to plan C. If you get to Z and nothing has worked, go back to plan A and start again.
 Keep in mind that the overriding factor in determining your child’s adjustment to wearing glasses is your attitude.
 It is important that you succeed.

 Be sure your child’s glasses are comfortable.
 Check that the earpiece fits well on the child’s ears and that it does not pinch or squeeze anywhere.

-Once you are assured of your child’s comfort, you have to decide what your child will wear his glasses as prescribed by his doctor.
+Once you are assured of your child’s comfort, you have to decide if your child will wear their glasses as prescribed by their doctor.
 You make this decision the same way you would if your child had diabetes and required an insulin injection daily.
 It is necessary.
 If your attitude is positive, definite and unwavering, your child will understand that wearing glasses is not a matter of choice.
 At first, you will need to enforce your decision.
 Each time the glasses are removed, replace them on your child’s face immediately.
 By the tone of your voice and your attitude, you convey to your child that there are no options.
-Either anger at your child’s disobedience or amusement at his antics is counterproductive.
+Either anger at your child’s disobedience or amusement at their antics is counterproductive.
 You need to remain calm, definite and unmovable.
 Show displeasure if the glasses are removed.
 Show pleasure when they are worn and maintain your unswerving conviction that the glasses remain on.

 It is recommended that you start this regime at the time when you have planned to accomplish nothing else but the introduction of the glasses.
 This may necessitate taking some time off from work and keeping your child at home with you during this period of adjustment.